Achievable logoAchievable logo

 Exponent raised to an exponent (double exponents)

-A number may have an exponent raised to another exponent, which looks like this:
+Sometimes an exponent is raised to another exponent, like this:

 (x2)2